Kunull/Writeups/docs/UnderTheWire/Century/Century.md

 ---

-## Century 0
+## Century 0 -> 1

-> _The goal of this level is to log into the game.
-Do the following in order to achieve this goal._
+> The goal of this level is to log into the game.
+Do the following in order to achieve this goal.
 >
-> _1. Obtain the initial credentials via the #StartHere channel on our Slack (_[_link_](https://join.slack.com/t/underthewire/shared\_invite/zt-11xkgkxj5-VmAGL\_ofeIAQ2hNXuu\_irg)_).
-Once you are in the channel, scroll to the top to see the credentials._
+> 1. Obtain the initial credentials via the #StartHere channel on our Slack (_[_link_](https://join.slack.com/t/underthewire/shared\_invite/zt-11xkgkxj5-VmAGL\_ofeIAQ2hNXuu\_irg)_).
+Once you are in the channel, scroll to the top to see the credentials.
 >
-> _2. After obtaining the credentials, connect to the server via SSH.
+> 2. After obtaining the credentials, connect to the server via SSH.
 You will need an SSH client such as Putty.
-The host that you will be connecting to is century.underthewire.tech, on port 22._
+The host that you will be connecting to is century.underthewire.tech, on port 22.
 >
-> _3. When prompted, use the credentials for the applicable game found in the #StartHere Slack channel._
+> 3. When prompted, use the credentials for the applicable game found in the #StartHere Slack channel.
 >
-> _4. You have successfully connected to the game server when your path changes to “PS C:\Users\Century1\desktop>”._
+> 4. You have successfully connected to the game server when your path changes to “PS C:\Users\Century1\desktop>”.

 We can achieve this using ssh connection as follows: